Frequently Asked Questions

 I can personally vouch for the Swiss secondary school system and although it is undoubtedly different to the British one with which I am familiar, I feel it works well and there is a real argument for a child having local friends and being in a school that is part of the community.
 The Canton of Vaud is very supportive of non-francophone pupils and it works with them (they do not throw the children at the “deep end” and expect them to get on with it, they work with them).

 However, please note I can only speak from our experience in Nyon.
 It might not be the same in other towns.
-The fee paying International schools have the adavntage of a more recognised and easily transferable exam system and they may be able to cope with special needs more easily.
+The fee paying International schools have the advantage of a more recognised and easily transferable exam system and they may be able to cope with special needs more easily.
 Since they provide completely bilingual lessons this could ease your child’s transition to a new country.
-The website GenevaLunch has a comprehensive list of private schools under their resources section.

-The big difference you will notice here is that the main shops are closed on a Sunday and most of them close at 17:00 on Saturday although there are few exceptions to the rule.
-On the one hand this makes the town and roads peaceful and forces you to do other activities, which is a good thing, but it does mean you have to be more organised.
+Since we first wrote this section on shopping in the area, a few things have changed, shop opening hours are longer, there is a brand new shopping centre at the entrance to Nyon called Portes de Nyon which houses a Migros supermarket and a garden centre.
+However what still remains the same is that most shops and department stores are not open for business on a Sunday and most of them close at 18:00 -18:30 on a Saturday (although there are few exceptions to the rule).
+On the one hand this makes the town and roads peaceful and forces you to do other non retail activities on a Sunday, which is a good thing, but it does mean you have a bit more organised!

-So try to do all your shopping during the week (late night shopping on a Friday).
-Alternatively the two main Migros and Coop supermarkets offer an online ordering and delivery service.
+Late night shopping is on a Friday which helps a little.
+Alternatively, the two main Migros and Coop supermarkets offer an online ordering and delivery service.
 If you do run out of basic foodstuffs on a Sunday, all is not lost, the bakeries are open and the law does let petrol (gas) garages and a few shops in tourist areas open for business.
 There are a couple of shops down by the lake where you can get some fresh produce.
 The Migros supermarket at Geneva airport is also open on a Sunday and there is a small shop at Nyon railway station which sells the “basics.”

 Nyon has its own market on a Saturday ( Wednesday too but smaller) selling fresh fruit and veg and other goods.
 Stands are set up in the old town selling all manner of produce: cheeses, roasted chicken, meat etc. It seems to be a meeting place for folk to chat and pass the time of day.
 There is a also a very good food market over in Divonne, France which is open on a Sunday where many people go to shop and to take visitors.

-If you can’t do without your specialised products, there is an American market in Nyon and Jim’s market in France sells British tea, HP sauce, sausages and bacon (some of these products are available in the supermarket Champion in Divonne in France).
-Manor in Nyon has now started to stock some items such as McVities Digestive biscuits.
+If you can’t do without your specialised products, there is an American market in Nyon and Jim’s market in Gland sells British tea, HP sauce, sausages and bacon (some of these products are available in the supermarket Champion in Divonne in France).
+Manor in Nyon and the Co-op do stock some items such as McVities Digestive biscuits.

-Manor, InterDiscount, Fust are the main branches near Nyon.
-If you bring your own stuff over remember the plugs are different to UK/ U.S so be prepared to either change all of your existing plugs over or don’t bring too much stuff!
+Manor, InterDiscount, Fust are the main branches near Nyon for electrical goods.
+If you bring your own electrical equipment over from a different country remember the plugs are different to UK/ U.S so be prepared to either change all of your existing plugs over or don’t bring too much stuff!

 Public Transport/Commuting to work: by train or boat